 An easy banana pudding recipe that includes vanilla wafers mixed in.
 The flavor in this banana pudding will make your taste buds go crazy and wanting more and more!

-I made this meringue-topped banana pudding for Oprah and her best friend, Gayle.
-Gayle likes hers warm (both Oprah and I find that strange), and she ate two helpings.
+This meringue-topped banana pudding recipe was made for for Oprah and her best friend, Gayle.
+Gayle likes hers warm (both Oprah and us find that strange), and she ate two helpings.
 The demure Miss Winfrey had a single serving.

 For the topping:

 1Whip the egg whites in an electric mixer on medium speed until frothy.
 Add the cream of tartar and slowly increase the speed as the egg whites become opaque.
 Add the sugar 1 tablespoon at a time.
 Add the vanilla extract.
 Whip until the whites form a soft peak.
 Spoon the meringue over the warm puddings, sealing it to the sides of the jars.

 2Bake the puddings for 4 minutes, or until the meringue is puffed and brown.
 Cool on a rack for 20 minutes, and then refrigerate for 2 hours, or until you can’t stand it anymore.

 This recipe, while from a trusted source, may not have been tested by the CHOW food team.